Farmhouse, 1969

 a barn cat had kittens.

-We set out milk in saucers.
+We set milk in saucers.

 Diarrhea.
 Vet called us city kids,